haukurmar/braintree-angular-spa/README.md

 * Subscription wizard which loads plans from Braintree and create a customer, choose or add payment methods.
 * Customer profile details where you can switch between subscription plans, change payment methods etc.

+Other notes:

+Everything is written in ES6, and I use [Webpack](https://webpack.github.io/) with [Babel](https://babeljs.io/) and more to handle all the transpiling, compiling and packaging.

 # Installation

 Run the following to install dependencies